The common collection

 Consultation

-A large-scale consultation of teachers first took place in the spring of the previous school year, in collaboration with the network of school librarians of Québec and RÉCIT.
-The intention was that this common collection respond as much as possible to the educational needs of the network.
+A large-scale consultation of teachers first took place in the spring of the previous school year, in collaboration with the network of school librarians of Québec.
+The intention is that this common collection corresponds as much as possible to the educational needs of educators and students.

 The selection committee

-The selection for the common collection was made by a committee of experts : school librarians, teachers, educational advisers and specialists from the Ministry of Education (Direction des ressources didactiques et pédagonumériques (DRDP), Constellations (former Québec Reading Connection)).
+The selection for the common collection was made by a committee of experts : school librarians, teachers, educational advisers and specialists from the Ministry of Education (Direction des ressources didactiques et pédagonumériques (DRDP), Constellations).

 Criteria for the selection of e-books